costeels/google-serp-scraper/README.md

-# google-serp-scraper
-Google SERP Scraper from API
+# Google SERP Scraper from API

+Free and simple script to check positions.
+The service works through the API: https://booapi.com